Markers

 • selecting a marker focuses the canvas and opens the annotation card

-• navigating between issues updates the active marker
+• navigating between findings updates the active marker

 Markers behave consistently across view modes.